sermons/fragrant/slides/index.md

 explaining about the kingdom of God, <br/>
 and from the Law of Moses and from the Prophets <br/>
 he tried to persuade them about Jesus.

+>>>
+Now we come to today's passage.
+Let's read it together, 4 slides.

 ---